koh-osug/TestMITMProxy/README.md

 The [Network Security Configuration](https://developer.android.com/training/articles/security-config) has to be patched to make it work.
 [Apktool](https://ibotpeaches.github.io/Apktool/) is necessary to do this.

+# LittleProxy-mitm

+When using LittleProxy-mitm the network settings under Android must be set to use a proxy.
+Go to "Network & internet" -> "WiFi" -> Edit the WiFi connection -> Click the Edit (pencil) icon -> "Advances options"

+The LittleProxy-mitm CA must be installed as user credentials.
+Go to "Security" -> "Encryption & credentials" -> "Install a certificate"

+The Chrome browser is using the user defiend CA and will work out of the box.
+Opera might also work.
+Firefox is not using these settings and is also not obey a patched network security configuration.

 ## Steps (Example Opera):

  * Unpack APK: `./apktool d opera.apk`